danmarksmiljoeportal/lagvaelgeren/doc/datamodel/README.md

 ### Dataset

 A Dataset represents almost any kind of data.
 Can be related to other Datasets as a form of metadata.
+Primarily the databaes contains spatial data related to environment and is spatial data.

 | Name           | Type      | Nullable | Comment                                                                                                      |
 | -------------- | --------- | -------- | ------------------------------------------------------------------------------------------------------------ |